x-square/portfolio/25-07-fintech-funnel-events.md

 ---
-title: 'Technical Case Study on Funnel Analysis'
+title: 'Technical Case Study on Funnel Analysis Using SQL'
 author: 'Chiawei Wang'
 date: 'July 2025'
-date-format: "MMMM YYYY"
+date-format: 'MMMM YYYY'
 ---

+`This technical analysis uses SQL to examine funnel events at FinTech, focusing on user conversion dynamics and the impact of transfer speed on customer retention.`

 # Task 1 Analysis Review: Understanding the Impact of Speed on Growth